This article was originally published in November 2017. It has been revised to reflect more recent research.

 Why do people with autism have difficulty sleeping?

 Many people with autism have other conditions, such as gastrointestinal problems, attention deficit hyperactivity disorder (ADHD) or anxiety, and each of those is known to disrupt sleep.
 Cramps from constipation, for instance, may keep a person with autism up at night.
+Sensory sensitivities to light, sound or touch may contribute to difficulty sleeping.
+Sleep problems may also be an indicator of depression in autistic people, though whether it is a cause or a result of sleep difficulties is unclear.

 People with these other conditions may also take medications that affect sleep.
 For example, many people with ADHD take stimulants, which are known to cause insomnia.